Implications of the nanoHertz Gravitational-Wave Background for Galactic Feedback and Massive Black Hole Growth: Introduction

 Supermassive black holes (SMBHs) grow through accretion and mergers, and in doing so release enormous amounts of energy into their surroundings \citep{1963Natur.197.1040S,1978MNRAS.183..341W,2015ApJ...799..178K}.
 This process, broadly known as active galactic nucleus (AGN) feedback, regulates both the growth of SMBHs and the evolution of their host galaxies.
 Feedback can occur in radiative or kinetic modes, heating and expelling gas from galactic centers, suppressing further accretion, and altering star formation histories \citep{DiMatteo2005,Fabian2012,HeckmanBest2014,2023MNRAS.523.1104W}.
 Because AGN feedback controls the fueling of SMBHs, it leaves a direct imprint on the black hole mass function (BHMF) \citep{2025ApJ...990..120N}.
 Stronger feedback can truncate black hole growth, while weaker feedback allows more massive SMBHs to form, shifting the shape and normalization of the BHMF \citep{2015MNRAS.448.1504S, Sunseri:2025}.

-The low frequency gravitational wave background (GWB) recently measured by pulsar timing arrays \citep[PTAs,][]{NANOGrav:2023gor, EPTA:2023fyk, Reardon:2023gzh, Xu:2023wog, Miles:2024seg} is likely generated by the incoherent superposition of SMBH binaries across cosmic time.
-This makes the GWB a sensitive probe of the overall SMBH population in the Universe and the binary merger rate \citep{Kelley:2024}.
+The recent measurements by pulsar timing arrays \citep[PTAs,][]{NANOGrav:2023gor, EPTA:2023fyk, Reardon:2023gzh, Xu:2023wog, Miles:2024seg} provide strong evidence for the existence of a low frequency gravitational wave background (GWB), a signal that is likely generated by the incoherent superposition of SMBH binaries across cosmic time.
+The origin of the signal is further implied to be produced by an astrophysical source, such as SMBH binaries, rather than a cosmological one given the agreement of point source astrophysical simulations with the theoretical expressions for the Fourier bin variances and the correlation of pulsar timing residuals \citep{Bernardo:2026}.
+This would make the GWB a sensitive probe of the overall SMBH population in the Universe and the binary merger rate \citep{Kelley:2024}.
 Its amplitude depends sensitively on the mass of the SMBHs, and therefore on the underlying BHMF~\citep{Phinney2001, Sesana2008}. \citet{CaseyClyde2022} made this connection explicit by building a quasar-based SMBH population model tied to an empirically constrained BHMF.
 They showed that the GWB amplitude can be decomposed into contributions from the BHMF, the number density of binaries, and the cosmological volume.
 In this framework, any modification to the BHMF directly propagates into a change in the predicted GWB amplitude.